 Cheryl highly recommends women who seek opportunities to make a difference with their work to consider Holland.
 “Trucking has changed tremendously over the past 30 years thanks to demand and technology.
 It’s definitely an exciting environment in which to work; trucking is always changing, giving you the chance to learn and contribute.” she explains.

-Meet Tamara Jalving, Director of Talent Acquisition
+Meet Tamara Jalving, Senior Vice President of Human Resources

 Tamara Jalving knew the stereotypes in trucking before making the leap from the automotive arena in 2017.
 She credits keeping an overall business perspective as the key to transitioning industries.
 “Any business has levels of complexity and challenges to overcome – trucking is no different.
 We have strategies and objectives that require team members to continuously learn and improve, problem solve and work effectively together.”
 Tamara goes on to say, “Anyone who has a passion to deliver results and is willing to learn and grow, can be successful at Holland.”